Story of History: Making of America

 The ultimate goal is for students to see God’s hand of Providence at work, and to be equipped to answer Francis Schaeffer’s famous question, How Shall We Then Live?

-The Story of History series is intended to cover the flow of history from Bible times through the 20th century, providing students with a backdrop against which they can better […]
+The Story of History series covers the flow of history from Bible times through the 20th century, providing students a backdrop against which they can better engage in the Great […]

-Students encounter The Great Conversation as it unfolded during the Middle Ages through a study of some the most influential works of the medieval times and some works inspired by […]
+Students in TGC 2 engage the Great Conversation as it unfolded during the Middle Ages through a study of some of the most influential works of the medieval times as […]

-Students study some of the most influential writings and events that shaped the modern world, beginning with the Protestant Reformation.
-Students will continue to develop their ability to both thoughtfully […]
+In TGC 3, students engage the Great Conversation by studying some of the most influential writings and events that shaped the modern world, beginning with the Protestant Reformation.
+Students continue […]

 This course is designed for students who begin The Great Conversation courses in ninth or tenth grade and can benefit from a survey of ancient works before moving on to […]

-This course satisfies the common state requirement for one semester each of government and economics, two of the most fundamental social aspects of God’s design for how humans are to […]
+This course satisfies the common state requirement for one semester each of government and economics, two of the most fundamental social aspects of God’s design for how humans are to act and […]